Metacor/Minecraft-Speedrun-Guide/readme.md

 **Half Split**: *Right Click*
 * Selects half a Stack of an Item, leaving the other half in the Slot that you Selected it from
-* *requires the Stack of Items to be in any Slot, while you're not currently Selecting an Item*
+* *requires your Inventory to be Opened*
+* *requires you to currently not have anything Selected*

 **Drag Split, 1**: *Select an Item → Hold Right Click → Drag*
-* Splits off 1 Item into each Slot that you Drag the Stack over
+* Splits off 1 Item into each Slot that you Drag a Stack of Items over
 * *press Left Click to undo the current Split Selection, (before releasing Right Click)*

 **Drag Split, x**: *Select an Item → Hold Left Click → Drag*
-* Equally Splits a Stack of Items between multiple Slots
+* Equally Splits a Stack of Items between all Slots that you drag a Stack of Items over
 	* *stack of 30: 2 Slots x 15 Items | 3 Slots x 10 Items | 4 Slots x 7 Items (+2), etc*
 * *press Right Click to undo the current Split Selection, (before releasing Left Click)*